• Skip to primary navigation

 Ingredient Notes

-• Black sliced olives: I bought my olives in a jar already sliced and pitted.
+• Black sliced olives: The easiest way to prepare this homemade olive tapenade is by using pre-pitted olives.
+I found a jar of sliced and pitted black olives, so I'm using that.
 The sliced olives look similar to pizza black olives, so you can't miss them at the grocery store.
-I've also made black olive tapenade using canned whole pitted black olives, which turned out equally as great.
+I've also made black olive tapenade using canned whole pitted black olives, which turned out equally great.

-• Garlic: You just need 1 clove of fresh garlic.
+• Garlic: Use one clove of fresh garlic.

 • Some EVOO: You need just a little bit of high-quality extra virgin olive oil.